Giant Gravitons and Volume Minimisation: The AdS case

 \para We can play a similar game with the giant graviton expansion.
 Let us in particular assume the simple sum reduction of the giant graviton expansion (\ref{eq: GG expn intro}), such that the sum runs only over $(n_1,n_2,n_3) = (0,0,n_3)$.
 The isolated saddle-point of the sum lives at

 which, for generic points in the $\mathbb{C}^4$ chemical potential space is of course complex.
 What this is telling us is that at generic points in $\mathbb{C}^4$, the sum is not dominated by a single giant graviton configuration (which has $n_3$ real), but rather, its leading asymptotic is recovered as a sum over many such contributions.
-We can think of the relative sizes of these contributions forming a distribution, with the largest contribution sitting at $n_3 = \text{Re}\,n_3^*$, and the width growing with $|\text{Im}\, n_3^*|$.
+We can think of the relative sizes of these contributions forming a distribution, whose width grows with $|\text{Im}\, n_3^*|$.
 So in particular, there is a seven real dimensional subspace $\mathcal{R}_\text{GG}\subset \mathbb{C}^4$, where $- \frac{\Delta_1 \Delta_2}{\omega_1 \omega_2}$ is real and positive, on which this distribution becomes sharply peaked, and we really can understand the index as being dominated by a single giant graviton configuration.

 \para To summarise, at generic values of chemical potentials, the index at large $N$ can be thought of as sum of many BPS black hole configurations, or alternatively, a sum of many giant graviton configurations.
 There is a four real dimensional subspace $\mathcal{R}_\text{BH}\subset\mathbb{C}^4$ on which the former sum is dominated by a single term, and a seven real dimensional subspace $\mathcal{R}_\text{GG}\subset \mathbb{C}^4$ on which the latter sum is dominated by a single term.
 Thus, if $\mathcal{R}_\text{BH}\cap \mathcal{R}_\text{GG}$ is non-empty, then there exists a class of BPS black holes which can be identified, on the nose, as a specific configuration $(0,0,n_3^*)$ of giant gravitons.
 So: is $\mathcal{R}_\text{BH}\cap \mathcal{R}_\text{GG}$ it non-empty?